erlang/otp/lib/stdlib/doc/src/re.md

 is not supported.

 PCRE2 supports backreferences in lookbehinds, but only if certain conditions are met.
-The PCRE2_MATCH_UNSET_BACKREF option must not be set, there must be no use of `(?|` in the pattern (it creates duplicate group numbers), and if the backreference is by name, the name must be unique.
+There must be no use of `(?|` in the pattern (it creates duplicate group numbers), and if the backreference is by name, the name must be unique.
 Of course, the referenced group must itself match a limited length substring.
 The following pattern